Faiaaz/microfinance-bot/SETUP_GUIDE.md

 ### 5.2 HTTPS Only

-Ensure your production deployment uses HTTPS (Heroku does this automatically).
+Ensure your production deployment uses HTTPS (Render does this automatically).

 ### 5.3 Error Handling